-- As more football shirts are sold, more revenue is created from these sales think about modelling the relationship between these. - Could the overall costs associated with producing the shirts be modelled in a similar way? - Are there any ways you can visually represent your models so they are easier to understand? - We might expect shirt sales to fluctuate from month-to-month, so PSG might not see consistent sales of 10,000 units per month there may be months where sales are several thousand units higher or lower than in January.
-Do you think PSG will always make a profit, or would you say they have selling targets they need to meet each month? - How did the arrival of David Beckham change things?
-Paying for Beckham to play would be expensive because of his high salary was it worth the investment?
+- 1. As more football shirts are sold, more revenue is created from these sales think about modelling the relationship between these.
+Could the overall costs associated with producing the shirts be modelled in a similar way? - 2.
+Are there any ways you can visually represent your models so they are easier to understand?